 Note to American anti-gunners: Never gonna happen here.

-But in most cases, the killers are just wanting to slaughter people.
-Take away the gun and they’ll simply turn to another weapon.
+But in most cases, the killers want to slaughter people.
+Take away the gun, and they’ll turn to another weapon.

 We know this.
 We understand this.

 As such, we’re not willing to roll over and render ourselves defenseless.
 We did nothing wrong, so why should we be punished?
 More to the point, why should we support other people punishing us for the actions of another?